 - Small, rounded growths called polyps form in the nose and block the duct.

 - An infection in the eye or nose causes swelling around the tear duct.
-Conjunctivitis (pinkeye), an infection of the conjunctiva, the clear membrane that covers the eye, is one common infection that causes blocked tear ducts.
+Conjunctivitis (pinkeye), an infection of the conjunctiva, the clear membrane that covers the eye, is one common infection that can cause blocked tear ducts.

 - A tumor presses on the drainage system.